 For obvious reasons this is the crucial element of your membership site, and is what will control the taking of payment, management of subscriptions and access to content.

-The majority of the leading membership plugins on the market require paid licenses with the exception of 2: Paid Memberships Pro and s2Member.
 The free versions of these plugins are fantastic if your needs are pretty basic; however both do have an optional paid version with more features and capabilities.

 Most paid WordPress membership plugins involve a recurring annual license.
 In most cases the renewals are required for continued access to support and updates, so technically they’re optional – however check with your plugin provider before cancelling as some have further restrictions.